daisy-abbott/networkelection/README.md

 As you can see, we have ```25,000``` tweets from the ```Biden``` file and ```15,000``` tweets from the ```trump``` file. ```21,000``` tweets related to ```Gun Control``` (13,000 from the biden file, 7,000 from the trump file), ```16,000``` tweets related to ```immigration``` (10,000 from biden and 6,000 from trump), and ```4,000``` tweets related to abortion (2400 from biden and 1400 from trump).

-We then ran our pre-trained model on this larger cleaned dataset to give us a visualization on a poll of the nations viewpoints through tweet analysis.
+We then ran our trained model on this larger cleaned dataset to give us a visualization on a poll of the nations viewpoints through tweet analysis.

 ### A note on cosine similarity